What Are the 4 Best Bowling Balls for Medium Oil Lanes? Expert Insights and Recommendations

 • Does not bounce off the pins

-What we do not like
+What we do not like about the Hammer Special Effect

 • None noted so far

-3. Brunswick Fearless
+3. Brunswick Vaporize

-This is among the best balls you can use if you are a beginner in the game of bowling, as it features a better durability level than previous balls in the series, and a smoother movement.
+This is among the best balls you can use if you are a beginner in the game of bowling, as it features a better durability level than previous balls in the series and a smoother movement.

-Among the most distinctive features is that it is the first ball in the range of Brunswick bowling balls to extensively feature the DOT system, also known as the Durability Optimization Technology.
-This involves the adjustment if the pin’s position from the center of the ball to the bottom area, which is not characteristic of other bowling balls.
-The DOT, which is a small circle, is then engraved on the direct opposite side where the pin lies, and this marking is then use to lay out the ball (instead of the pin, as is the case in many balls).
+Among the most distinctive features is that it is the first ball in the range of Brunswick bowling balls to extensively feature the Zone Asymmetric.
+This involves the adjustment of the pin’s position from the center of the ball to the bottom area, which is not characteristic of other bowling balls.
+The advantage is that the holes will be kept away from the riser pin, which enhances durability as the ball is less prone to cracks from hitting the pins.

-Brunswick Fearless Specifications
+Brunswick Vaporize Specifications

 Coverstock:

-Cover Type: Solid Reactive
+Cover Type: Asymmetrical

-Factory Finish: 500 Siaair / Crown Factory Compound
+Factory 500 / 1000 / 1500 SiaAir / Crown Factory Compound

-RG: 2.474 (15# ball)
+RG: 2.478 (15# ball)

-RG Differential: 0.047(15# ball)
+RG Differential: 0.0487(15# ball)

 Lane Condition: Ideal for Medium Oil Lanes.